-Strategy Actions/Milestones III.
-Enhance Training Requirements Related to RIDM for Managers and Staff The NRC provides over 30 formal staff training courses on technical and regulatory aspects associated with RIDM.
-Courses are available to all staff members; however, currently, only some NRC employees are required to take these courses.
-Furthermore, many courses focus on the technical aspects of PRA as opposed to describing how risk information can be used to inform regulatory decisions.
-A new course for NRC managers ("Perspectives on Risk Informed Decision-Making for NRC Managers") has been developed and presented for the first time.
-It focuses on applications of PRA and describes how risk insights can inform decision making.
+Actions/Milestones A new course for NRC managers ("Perspectives on Risk Informed Decisionmaking for NRC Managers") has been developed and presented for the first time.
+It focuses on applications of PRA and describes how risk insights can inform decisionmaking.
 The pilot course's success is currently being evaluated and management will determine if the course will be made mandatory for all supervisors and senior managers in the reactor program.
 Milestone: Conducted pilot course on June 14, 2018.
 The staff continues to offer the "Risk-Informed Thinking Workshop" that provides participants with hands-on experience in applying RIDM using scenarios of practical agency work.
 The staff plans to update position-specific qualification requirements to include the newly developed "Risk-Informed Thinking Workshop" for reactor program staff.
 The staff is evaluating whether aspects of the "Risk-Informed Thinking Workshop" could be integrated with appropriate modules of the Fundamentals of Reactor Licensing Workshop for Technical Reviewers.
 This evaluation is still ongoing.
 Action plan task 2 seeks to "broaden the definition of risk beyond just a quantitative value."
 It re-emphasizes the definition of risk to ensure awareness and common understanding between the staff and managers and clarifies the concepts of risk insights in regulatory applications.
 The staff issued its RIDM Phase 1 Findings and Recommendations report on June 26, 2018 (ADAMS Accession No. ML18169A205).
 Computer Based Training was implemented for the staff responsible for assessing RIDM in licensing reviews.
 A new course was developed for managers and staff to teach the concepts in NUREG-1855.
-The course is in iLearn and on the NRC public website available to external stakeholders.
-The course was made available to in JUNEG-1855.
-Silestome: Complete the manual IV.
-Advance Risk-Informed Initiatives Fire PRA realism: The staff is engaged with industry to evaluate and improve, where applicable, fire PRA realism.
-The NRC primarily uses the Risk Informed Steering Committee (RISC) to advance risk-informed initiatives.
-RISC is a senior management committee with members from each of the program offices.
-The Existing processes allow licensees to propose method improvements through the fire PRA frequently asked question (FAQ) process, by submitting a license amendment request, or by submitting a topical report.
-The staff has conducted a fire PRA public workshop and four fire PRA public meetings with industry stakeholders since the third quarter of 2017 to elicit new fire PRA FAQs and research activities.
-NRC has completed five fire PRA FAQs to improve realism and is actively working with the Electric Power Research Institute
+The course is in iLearn and on the NRC public Web site available to external stakeholders.
+The course was made available to external stakeholders.
+The course was made available to external stakeholders.
+The course was made available to in June 2018.
+A training manual for NUREG-1855 is being developed.
+This ma by June 30, 2019.
+Fire PRA realism: The staff is engaged with industry to evaluate and improve, where applicable, fire PRA realism.
+Existing processes allow licensees to propose method improvements through the fire PRA frequently asked question (FAQ) process, by submitting a LAR, or by submitting a topical report.
+The staff has conducted two fire PRA public workshops and four fire PRA public meetings with industry stakeholders since the third quarter of 2017 to elicit and address new fire PRA FAQs and research activities.
+NRC has completed five fire PRA FAQs to improve realism and is